Students at graduation wearing caps and gowns, seen from behind

 You must be a member of the NYSBA to be eligible for the NYSBA Insurance Program.
 Membership information can be found online under the Membership Benefits tab.
 Membership deadlines may apply prior to eligibility for benefits.

-Dear Class of 2024 Member:
+Dear Class of 2025 Member:

 Congratulations on your impending graduation!
 It has been our privilege to work with you.
-We hope that your Columbia Law School education has encouraged you to incorporate public service into your career – whether it is as a full-time job, through pro bono work, or by other means.
+We in the Office of Public Interest/Public Service Law and Careers (the PI/PS Office) hope that your Columbia Law School education has encouraged you to incorporate public service into your career – whether it is as a full-time job, through pro bono work, or by other means.

-Pro Bono: By now, J.D. students should have satisfied the pro bono service requirement that is part of their professional responsibility education at Columbia Law School - indeed, many students in the Class of 2024 have done far more than the required hours.
-The deadline for completion of this requirement and submission of electronic forms on LawNet is March 1; 3Ls participating in a Sidley Austin LLP Spring Break Pro Bono Caravan have until March 22 to submit their electronic forms.
+Pro Bono: By now, J.D. students should have satisfied the pro bono service requirement that is part of their professional responsibility education at Columbia Law School - indeed, many students in the Class of 2025 have done far more than the required hours.
+The deadline for completion of this requirement and submission of electronic forms on LawNet is March 1; 3Ls participating in a Sidley Austin LLP Spring Break Pro Bono Caravan have until March 28 to submit their electronic forms.
 You may have completed the 50 hours of pro bono required for all applicants to the New York State Bar; remember that affidavits must be submitted to the State with the rest of your application materials after you pass the bar exam.
-If you have questions or need assistance regarding either requirement, contact Marka Belinfanti, Assistant Director of Pro Bono and Summer Programs, at [email protected].
+If you have questions or need assistance regarding either requirement, contact Estelle Mitchell, Assistant Director of Pro Bono and Summer Programs, at [email protected].

 You may be eligible to apply for one of the several Enhanced LRAP Fellowships, which provide additional funding for loan forgiveness to graduates who work in qualifying public interest employment.
 3Ls who will work in public interest or government employment and those who clerk immediately upon graduation are eligible to apply.
 For more information on these fellowships, watch for emails from [email protected] and visit our Postgraduate Fellowships webpage.
-If you clerk immediately upon graduation and hope to apply for an Enhanced LRAP Fellowship, it is essential that you continue to check your UNI email for timely receipt of notices and applications.
+If you clerk immediately upon graduation and hope to apply for an Enhanced LRAP Fellowship, it is essential that you continue to check your UNI email during your clerkship for timely receipt of notices and applications.
 If you have questions, contact Rebecca Hinde, Coordinator for Communications and Postgraduate Fellowships, at [email protected].

 Employment: If you are still searching for a postgraduate position in public interest, government, human rights, or another non-profit field, please be sure to come to see us as soon as possible so we can assist you.
+More information – including adviser bios and how to make an appointment – can be found on our website.

-Stay in Touch: The Office of Public Interest/Public Service Law and Careers (the PI/PS Office) can continue to assist you after graduation – whether you are seeking career guidance, are interested in exploring our resources and job postings, or looking to connect with other like-minded Columbia Law graduates, the PI/PS Office is always here to help.
+Stay in Touch: The PI/PS Office is still here for you after graduation – whether you are seeking career guidance, are interested in exploring our resources and job postings, or looking to connect with other like-minded Columbia Law graduates, the PI/PS Office is always here to help.
 We encourage you to join our LinkedIn group for graduates who are interested in public interest, government, and public service and to sign up for our alumni newsletter here.
-Remember that the PI/PS team, our dedicated alumni adviser, Tory Messina, and our team of remote expert consultant advisers are here to support you throughout your career.
-More information – including adviser bios and how to make an appointment – can be found on our website.
+Our dedicated alumni adviser, Tory Messina, and the entire PI/PS team, are here to support you throughout your career.
+To find out more information or make an appointment, please visit our website.

+We hope you will stay in touch after you graduate.
+We are eager to hear from you and to have you return to the Law School to share your postgraduate experiences with current students or other graduates.
 We have appreciated your input on ways that the PI/PS Office could better serve Columbia Law School students and the public interest law community.
 Please continue to share your ideas with us.
-We hope you will stay in touch after you graduate.
-We are eager to hear from you and to have you return to the Law School to share your postgraduate experiences with current students or other graduates.
 Good luck in your next adventure!

-Erica Smock, Dean for the Office of Public Interest/Public Service Law and Careers
+Best wishes, Erica Smock, Dean for the Office of Public Interest/Public Service Law and Careers

 Corinne Badini, Coordinator for the Max Berger ’71 Public Interest/Public Service Fellows Program